dragonfly-science/dragonfly-website/content/work/reporting-case-study/content.md

 by inputting new data rather than creating individual plots from scratch.
 The MBIE team believe this feature will save them 70 percent of the preparation time for future reports.

->We are very grateful to Dragonfly.
-Their work was much more collaborative
->than we had experienced with contractors before.
-For us, the benefits go
->way beyond a one-off report.
->
->Yvan was extremely motivated, very easy going and really listened to us –
->the amount of work he got though was astonishing!
-Towards the end of the
->project, we were working to a very tight timetable to meet the Minister's
->deadline for releasing the report, but we all kept our heads and had no issues,
->despite being under so much pressure.
->
->If I have another chance to work with Dragonfly I won't hesitate to say yes.
->No question.

-<cite>Vij Kooyela<br />
-Senior Analyst<br />
-Sector Performance Team<br />
-Ministry of Business, Innovation and Employment.</cite>